Black-Eyed Pea, Vigna Unguiculata: “New Year’s Luck”

 - Black-eyed peas are best for gardeners (or farmers) with plenty of space: It’s recommended that four to six seeds are planted in each hole at spaces of 1 foot.

-- In addition to producing healthful legumes, the black-eyed pea plant is also friendly to bees and a plentiful source of honey.
+- In addition to producing healthful legumes, the black-eyed pea plant is also friendly to bees and a plentiful source of pollen.

 - A tell-tale sign that the legumes are ready for harvesting: The seeds will appear swollen.
 Shell and cook peas quickly after harvesting for the freshest possible beans—or dry them and save them for next New Year’s.

 - Black-eyed peas can only be grown in warm soil, with no risk of frost or cold, generally in the late spring and throughout the summer.

 - No need to hose down your plants daily, even in hot summers; black-eyed peas are drought-resistant and can withstand long stretches without water.

 - Grow black-eyed peas in the sunniest part of the yard; they thrive in direct light.

 Best wishes for a bountiful new year.
 For more posts on turning over a new leaf, see:

 - 6 Ways to Green Your Office in the New Year.